Lucina Women's Health

 It usually takes 1-2 weeks to recover from a minimally invasive hysterectomy or up to six weeks to fully recover and resume all of your regular activities after a conventional hysterectomy.
 The type of hysterectomy you underwent, your particular healing path, and your lifestyle all dictate exactly when you can resume work and specific activities.

-To learn more about whether a hysterectomy is the right course of treatment for you, call Lucina Women's Health and Midwifery, or book a consultation online.
+To learn more about whether a hysterectomy is the right course of treatment for you, call Lucina Women's Health, or book a consultation online.